What is English Country Dancing

 The Childgrove English Country Dancers started High Tea and Whiskey, an English/American Dance weekend, in 2009 to further encourage our contra dancers to enjoy the pleasures of English Country Dancing.
 A few years later, the name was changed to High Tea and Sarsaparilla because some of the fine ladies of the Monday Club objected to the word "Whiskey" on the flyers.
 We assured them that no actual whiskey was ever involved, but changed the name anyway.

 In 2015, we determined that there were enough attendees who were passionate about the English portion of the weekend, that we could have an English-only weekend, so we changed the name again, this time to simply "High Tea."
 Read more about HIgh Tea here.
-Ever since, it's been a sold-out event, so keep your eye on the calendar and sign up early next year!
+Ever since (except for the Covid years), it's been a sold-out event, so keep your eye on the calendar and sign up early next year!

 Callers and Musicians at Childgrove English Country Dance Events

 The Childgrove Country Dancers have been bringing high-level English Country Dance callers to St Louis from the beginning - Joseph Pimentel in 2009, Joanna Reiner in 2010 (and again in 2019), Susan Kevra in 2011, Adina Gordon and Kathy Anderson in 2012, Bruce Hamilton and Gaye Fifer in 2013, Chrissy Davis-Camp in 2014, Brad Foster in 2015, and Sharon Green in 2016, Bruce Hamilton again in 2017, and Gene Murrow in 2018.
 We've also had some excellent musicians: guest artists Pamela Carson Stoll, Kendall Rogers, Jane Knoeck, Miranda Arana, Shanda MacDonald, Kathy Dagg, Patrice Pakiz, Amanda Ramey, Karen Axelrod, Jonathan Jensen and Dave Wiesler have joined local favorites Martha Edwards, Ben Schreiber, Lisa Gilbert, Billy Boyer, Aileen Murphy, Tim Hirzel, Justus Matthews, Tim Lilly, Kristin Graham, Roger Netherton and Alyssa Catlin to provide lively, beautiful music for dancing.

-- Third Fridays - regular dance - Dancing to live music from 7:00-9:30pm.
+- Second and Fourth Fridays - regular dance - Dancing to live music from 7:00-9:30pm, starting on Friday, July 22, 2022.
 The regular dance generally starts out with simpler dances early in the evening, progressing to dances with more difficulty later on, depending on the experience level of the crowd. $10.